spacemeat/humon/README.md

 Any node can have any number of annotations.
 The trove can have them too, if an annotation appears before any other objects.
 Annotations begin with an `@` symbol, followed by either one key:value pair, or a dict of key:value pairs:

+    [
         nostromo @movie: alien
         sulaco @{movie: aliens director: cameron}
+    ]

 The values must be value strings only; an annotation can't be a collection.
 That way lies some madness.

 Unlike dict entries, you can have multiple annotation values associated with the same key:

-    ripley @ movie: alien @ movie: aliens @ movie: "alien 3" movie: "alien 4"
+    ripley @ movie: alien @ movie: aliens @ movie: "alien 3" @ movie: "alien 4"

-The APIs can return all of the values above by the `movie` key.
+The APIs can return all of the values above by the `movie` key and an index.

-For the most part, annotations aren't a necessary part of humon.
+Practically, annotations aren't a necessary part of humon.
 All their data could be baked into objects themselves, and there was a time when humon didn't have them.
 But they provide a way to mark up old data without modifying the structure, and provide out-of-band associations that allows a humon app to be almsot as free-form as humon itself.
 They're recommended over comments as associated, searchable metadata.

 ## the C-family programming interfaces
 There are API specs for the C and C++ interfaces.
 The C API is pretty basic, but fully featured.
-The C++ API mainly wraps the C API, but also provides some nice features for more C++ish things.
+The C++ API mainly wraps the C API, but also provides some nice features for more C++ish fun-time things.

 ### the principles applied to the C-family APIs
 Maybe you'd call them behaviors, but they embody the humon principles.